Morning Prayer

 Prayers of the People

 One: We also know, Holy One, that You are with us in our prayers of lament.
-Our story tells us that Zechariah and Elizabeth were no strangers to grief and longing.
+Our story tells us that Mary was no stranger to being troubled by fear and uncertainty.

 Visio Divina